Proper equivariant stable homotopy theory: Change of groups

 Here the inverse and derived limit are formed along restriction maps, and so is the map from $[X,Y]^G$ to the inverse limit. \end{cor}

-\begin{rk} Let $G$ be a discrete group.
-As we hope to make precise in future work, the underlying $\infty$-category of the stable model category of orthogonal $G$-spectra is a limit, for $G/H$ ranging through the $\Fin$-orbit category of $G$, of the $\infty$-categories of genuine $H$-spectra.
+\begin{rk} The {\em $\Fin$-orbit category} of a discrete group $G$ is the full subcategory of the category of $G$-sets with objects $G/H$ for all finite subgroups $H$ of $G$.
+As we hope to make precise in future work, the underlying $\infty$-category of the stable model category of orthogonal $G$-spectra is a limit, for $G/H$ ranging through the $\Fin$-orbit category, of the $\infty$-categories of genuine $H$-spectra.

 If $G$ is an ascending union of finite subgroups $H_n$ as in Example \ref{eg:1-dim for locally finite}, the limit diagram can be modified to show that the underlying $\infty$-category of orthogonal $G$-spectra is an inverse limit of the tower of $\infty$-categories associated to orthogonal $H_n$-spectra.
 The short exact sequence of Corollary \ref{cor:lim_lim^1_sequence} is a consequence of this more refined relationship.

 An interesting special case of this {Pr{\"u}fer group} is the Pr{\"u}fer group $C_{p^\infty}$ for a prime number $p$, i.e., the group of $p$-power torsion elements in $U(1)$, with the discrete topology.
 Since $C_{p^\infty}$ is the union of its subgroups $C_{p^n}$ for $n\geq 0$, the underlying $\infty$-category of orthogonal $C_{p^\infty}$-spectra is an inverse limit of the $\infty$-categories of genuine $C_{p^n}$-spectra.
 Hence the $\infty$-category of genuine proper orthogonal $C_{p^\infty}$-spectra is equivalent to the $\infty$-category of genuine $C_{p^\infty}$-spectra in the sense of Nikolaus and Scholze \cite[Def.\,II.2.15]{nikolaus-scholze:TC}, on which their notion of {\em genuine $p$-cyclotomic spectra} is based, compare \cite[Def.\,II.3.1]{nikolaus-scholze:TC}. \end{rk}